 You can update your audio driver manually, if you like, by visiting the manufacturer’s website, finding their driver download page, finding the right driver, etc. But if you’re not comfortable playing with device drivers, or you simply don’t have the time, we recommend doing it with Driver Easy.
 Here’s how:

-Just click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
+Then click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version of Driver Easy – you’ll be prompted to upgrade when you click ‘Update All’.
 If you don’t want to pay for the Pro version, you can still download each driver with Driver Easy, then manually install them the normal Windows way.)

 Don’t forget to restart your PC for the changes to take effect.